hazelcast/hazelcast-nodejs-client/README.md

 }
 ```

-From now on, Hazelcast will use `MusicianSerializer` to serialize `Musician` objects.
+From now on, Hazelcast will use `CustomSerializer` to serialize `CustomSerializable` objects.

 ## 4.4.
 Global Serialization